interscript/rababa/lib/Readme.md

 	ruby kithara.rb -f 'data/example.txt' -m '../models-data/diacritization_model.onnx'

+### ONNX Models
+They can either be built in the /python repository or downloaded from the [releases](https://github.com/secryst/arabic-diacritization-deep-learning-models).

 ### Parameters
 * text to diacritize: "**-t**TEXT", "--text=TEXT",
 * path to file to diacritize: "**-f**FILE", "--text_filename=FILE",